Severance pay for employees on permanent contracts

 FYI

-Some treaty provisions, the employment contract or a usage may provide for a more advantageous calculation formula for the employee.
+Of treaty provisions, the employment contract or a custom may provide for a more advantageous calculation formula for the employee.
 In this case, the employee receives the highest compensation.

 A simulator allows you to estimate the amount of the minimum severance pay: